AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 Match keys are identifiers used to reconcile members across audiences from different data sources.
 You cannot edit the match keys you initially selected for your data connection.

+>[!IMPORTANT]
+>
+>Match keys cannot be edited after the data connection is created.
+To update match keys, you must create a new data connection.

 Available match keys include:

 - **Hashed email**